 Defining Feature Flags

-Feature flags are a software development concept that allow you to enable or disable a feature without modifying the source code or requiring a redeploy.
+Feature flags are a software development technique that lets you enable or disable a feature without modifying source code or redeploying.
 They are commonly referred to as feature toggles, release toggles, or feature flippers.

 What is a feature flag?